amannn/next-intl/docs/usage.md

 ## Error handling

-By default, when a message failed to resolve or when the formatting failed, an error will be printed on the console.
+By default, when a message fails to resolve or when the formatting failed, an error will be printed on the console.
 In this case `${namespace}.${key}` will be rendered instead to keep your app running.

 You can customize this behaviour with the `onError` and `getMessageFallback` props of `NextIntlProvider`.